Being a journalist is interesting, especially when online media is increasingly stretched in the entertainment world today.

 - Newspaper journalist

-There are many universities abroad that offer Journalism programme.
+There are many universities abroad that offer journalism.
 Below are the name of universities and their locations:

 - University of Sheffield